1990–91 Los Angeles Kings season

-The 1990–91 Los Angeles Kings season, was the Kings' 24th season in the National Hockey League.
-It saw the Kings finish first in the Smythe Division with a 46-24-10 record for 102 points.
-This was the only regular-season division title in Kings history, and the second-best regular-season finish in franchise history.
-The team defeated the Vancouver Canucks four games to two in the Smythe Division Semi-final before falling to the Edmonton Oilers four games to two in the Division Final.
+The 1990–91 Los Angeles Kings season, was the Kings' 24th season in the National Hockey League (NHL).
+It saw the Kings finish first in the Smythe Division with a 46–24–10 record for 102 points.
+This was the first (and as of 2025, only) regular season division title in Kings history.
+It also served as the second-best regular-season finish in franchise history.
+The team defeated the Vancouver Canucks in the Smythe Division Semifinals in six games before falling to the Edmonton Oilers in the Division Finals in six games.

 Offseason

-NHL Draft
+NHL draft

-Los Angeles's draft picks at the 1990 NHL Entry Draft held at the BC Place in Vancouver, British Columbia.
+Los Angeles's draft picks at the 1990 NHL entry draft held at the BC Place in Vancouver, British Columbia.